 Resetting the network settings erases all Bluetooth, VPN, Cellular, and Wi-Fi settings on an iPhone, iPad, or iPod and restores them to factory defaults.
 You’ll have to reconnect your Bluetooth devices and reenter your Wi-Fi passwords after the reset is complete.

-Open Settings and tap General -> Reset -> Reset Network Settings.
+Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your passcode, then tap Reset Network Settings to confirm.
 Your iPhone will turn off, complete the reset, and turn on again.

 Contact Apple Support